Canon 5D Mark II vs Panasonic GH5

 - More modern: Reflects 8 years and 3 months of technical progress since the 5D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GH5 is the clear winner of the contest (23 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GH5 is the clear winner of the contest (26 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 5D Mark II or the GH5 handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 5D Mark II or the GH5 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 5D Mark II vs Panasonic GH5